Oisin Gallagher

-Oisín Gallagher (born 2 December 2004) is a professional footballer who plays as a central midfielder for club Boston United on loan from club Lincoln City.
-Born in Northern Ireland, he represents the Republic of Ireland.
+Oisín Jack Gallagher (born 2 December 2004) is a professional footballer who plays as a defensive midfielder or centre-back for club Barnet, on loan from club Lincoln City.
+Born in Northern Ireland, he represents the Republic of Ireland at youth international level.

 Club career

 Lincoln City

-Gallagher signed his first professional contract with Lincoln City on 3 December 2021.
-He made his Lincoln City debut against Barnsley in the EFL Trophy on 30 August 2022.
-He signed a new long-term contract on 1 February 2023.
-He made his senior league debut against Blackpool on 1 January 2024.
+On 3 December 2021, Gallagher signed his first professional contract with Lincoln City.
+The following season he made his Lincoln City debut against Barnsley in the EFL Trophy.
+Later that season he signed a new long-term contract, before being sent on a youth loan to Barwell alongside teammate Julian Donnery the following month.